 Note: You can import other classes to implement functions, such as geometry manipulation.
-For these classes, refer to the Java API documentation \-javadoc.jar, within the Documentation directory of your installation package.
+For these classes, refer to the Java API documentation -javadoc.jar, within the lIntegrate-api-<version>.zip.

-These classes are available in the gothic-java-[version].jar and rulelibapi-[version].jar files located in the Documentation directory of your installation package.
+These classes are in the gothic-java-[version].jar and rulelibapi-[version].jar files, available in the lIntegrate-api-<version>.zip which is included in the product package.
+These libraries are included in the package to enable the building of custom built-in functions